 Redeveloping this historically significant building as an entrepreneurial engine for the Cambridge community in a manner that celebrates Cambridge’s unique heritage preserves the legacy of the Phillips Packing Company.
 It is the last remaining factory from the Phillips Company’s empire of vegetable and food packing businesses, which once employed thousands of people in Cambridge.
 The company closed in the 1960’s, and the building has been deteriorating for decades.

 Tapping into the community's inherent strengths, the Packing House will create career-track jobs, extend educational opportunities, encourage social connection, and project a spirit of celebration.

 What's more, the Packing House is the first step of a broader neighborhood revitalization effort to restore food access, housing, and employment opportunities to Cambridge and the Eastern Shore of Maryland.
 The Project is located in a targeted revitalization area preliminarily called the Packing District.
-Adjacent to the building is a 6.6-acre property that will become Cannery Park- and ESLC-supported project that will yield a new central park, the restoration of the Cambridge Creek headwaters, and a trailhead for a new rails to-to-trails system.
+Adjacent to the building is a 6.6-acre property that will become Cannery Park - an ESLC-supported project that will yield a new central park, the restoration of the Cambridge Creek headwaters, and a trail head for a new rails-to-trails system.